One algorithm can replace 100 reports

 The definition of Business Analytics

 Van Beek describes BI as a discipline as “the holistic union of concepts, processes, strategies, culture, structure, methods, standards, and ICT utilities that ensure the intelligent actions and development of organizations.”
 This definition has served Van Beek and his consultants very well.
 They’ve advised large companies like banks and hospitals, but also smaller companies and municipalities, and helped them work more intelligently.
-The staying power of BI is apparent in Google Analytics search term analysis, among other things, that Van Beek uses when marketing his Business Intelligence book.
+The staying power of BI is apparent, among other things, in Google Analytics search term analysis, which Van Beek uses when marketing his Business Intelligence book.

 Analysts running ahead of the pack